Description

 Storage and Shelf Life

-Store Celoda in a cool, dry place away from direct sunlight.
+Store Xeloda in a cool, dry place away from direct sunlight.
 Check the expiry date on the packaging and do not use the tablets beyond the specified shelf life.

 Packaging Description